Depression occurs most frequently in women aged 25 to 44.

 -Dr. Steven Hotze

-Remember, the root cause of depression does not lie in an antidepressant deficiency.
-Treating depression lies in treating the underlying cause, which often occurs with a decline in your thyroid function.
+The root cause of depression does not lie in antidepressants.
+Treating depression lies in treating the underlying cause, which is often a decline in your hormones.